RayHightower/RayHightower.com/_posts/2015-06-02-unleash-your-awesomeness-at-windycityrails.markdown

 comments: true
 categories: [ Community, Education ]
 ---
-{% imgcap right /images/sphere_question.jpg Do you see yourself? %}
+{% include image.html img="/images/sphere_question.jpg" caption="Do you see yourself?" %}
 Are you driven to excel?
 Do you see yourself here?

 * **You have already built a successful Rails app**.
 Now that you're "done", you know you can make it better, but you're not sure how.
 You want to take your skills to the next level.